launchdarkly/flutter-client-sdk/README.md

 Supported Platform versions
 -------------------------

-See the [pubspec.yaml](pubspec.yaml) file for Flutter version requirements.
+See the [pubspec.yaml](https://github.com/launchdarkly/flutter-client-sdk/blob/master/pubspec.yaml) file for Flutter version requirements.

-On the Android platform, the SDK requires a minimum SDK version of 16.
+On the Android platform, the SDK requires a minimum SDK version of 21.

 On the iOS platform, the SDK requires a minimum version of 10.0.

+Other Flutter platforms are not currently supported by this SDK.

 Getting started
 -----------